gundalow/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

                         'supported_by': 'community',
                         'version': '1.0'}

 The complete module metadata specification is here: https://github.com/ansible/proposals/issues/30

+**DOCUMENTATION**

+* Module documentation should briefly and accurately define what each module and option does, and how it works with others in the underlying system.
+* Documentation should be written in American English for broad audience, readable both by experts and non-experts.
+* The documentation block must be valid YAML

 * Documentation: Make sure it exists
     * Module documentation should briefly and accurately define what each module and option does, and how it works with others in the underlying system.
 Documentation should be written for broad audience--readable both by experts and non-experts.
 This documentation is not meant to teach a total novice, but it also should not be reserved for the Illuminati (hard balance).